mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 comments: true
 ---

-# This is a work in progress, please come back

-## I do a lot of repetitive things in the name of science
+## I do a lot of repetitive things in the name of science...

-And if you're here, I'm guessing you do too.
+...and if you're here, I'm guessing you do too.
 One process I've probably done 10,000+ times is setting up a polymerase chain reaction (PCR).
 This winter, before my comparative genomics class, I was talking for my professor, Dr. Aaron Liston, about how many plates I needed to run just to get pre-liminary data for my *MLO* work(~50).
 He suggested I look into robotics. **Of course**!
 How had this maker not considered that?
 So, I scoured all sects of internet and came across numerous examples of scientists all of the world building their own liquid handlers (each with varying levels of documentation).

 ### Opentrons
 ![Opentrons](https://opentrons.com/static/OT1_app-6bf1e6dce7a7ab1597563f2737975d8a.jpg)